parkhub/go-parkhub-logger/README.md

 function returns a `Logger` that will include additional tags where it is used instead of the default logger.
 It does not affect the default logger.

+The `Sublogger` function creates a logger from the default Logger, but a sub-logger can be created from any Logger, even a sub-logger, and will inherit all of its tags.

 ### Example

 ```go